Biblical Research & Education Resources

 An overview of structure, literary character, authorship and message of the Psalms.
 (6 pp.)

 Abstract: Jacob has been the subject of much criticism within Christianity for allegedly stealing a blessing that belonged to Esau.
-But, could Jacob steal his own property?
-This article reviews the history of Jacob and Esau and sets the record straight.
+However, God promised to make him a company of nations that would include Gentiles for salvation.
+This article reviews the history of Jacob and God's covenantal plan.
 (20 pp.)

 Abstract: Many people believe that because of a thoughtless vow Jephthah murdered his daughter.
 Actually, he was a man of God who accomplished great deeds and hailed in Scripture as a faithful hero.
 (10 pp.)